-- The first stage of the cocaine withdrawal is the crash.
-This is the time period immediately following cocaine use where the person will experience the most severe side effects.
-This can last for a few days and include symptoms like depression, irritability, fatigue, anxiety and cravings.
+- The first stage of cocaine withdrawal is the crash.
+This is the time period immediately following cocaine use, and it is when a person will experience the most severe side effects.
+It can last for a few days and may include symptoms like exhaustion, sleepiness, restlessness, irritability and increased appetite.

-- After this phase has subsided, the next stage can involve even more intense cravings.
+- The next stage can involve even more intense cravings.
 The symptoms felt during the crash may dissipate, but there may still be feelings of depression and lethargy.
-For those who were heavy cocaine users, this period can last up to 12 weeks after cocaine use.
+For those who used cocaine frequently or in large doses, this period can last up to 10 weeks after cocaine use.

 - The final phase of cocaine withdrawal typically happens around 10 weeks after the last use of cocaine.
-During this stage, there may still be some cravings, but they will be less intense, typically.
+There may still be some cravings during this stage, but they begin to significantly decrease.